lingnand/lynnard.github.io/source/_posts/2014-10-31-coming-back.md

 The hustle-bustle meant most of my projects, just-starting or on-going, had to be put on shelf.
 Now over two months later I can barely recognize any of them under the thick dust that's been covering up.

 Well, nothing is too late - or at least I hope so.
 I've been itching to give my newborn freedom a try and any of these projects seems to be a perfect starting point.
-So stay tuned and expect great
+So stay tuned and expect great things.